-Please note that the Paramedic program at Jefferson Community College is not accepting applications for the 2019-2020 school year.
+Please note that the Paramedic program at Jefferson Community College has been discontinued and the College is not accepting applications for the 2019-2020 academic year.

 Serve the community

 The primary goal of the paramedic curriculum is to prepare an individual to become a competent entry-level paramedic.
 Upon successful completion of the program, the student has fulfilled the educational requirements to take the New York State Health Department paramedic-level practical and written examinations.